International Students - FAQs

 A. No. Students must be physically present in the United States to apply for POST-OPT/STEM OPT Extension.
 You must be present in the United States when submitting your POST-OPT or an OPT STEM Extension application.
 The application requires an I-94 number, which is only valid while you are in the United States.
 If you depart the United States, you will not have a valid I-94 and your application will likely be rejected.
 We will keep you informed of any new policies and guidance from DHS/USCIS as they become available.

-Q: I am on POST-OPT or STEM OPT.
-My employer has asked me to work from home due to the current situation.
+Q: I am on POST-OPT or STEM OPT and my employer has asked me to work remote.
 Will this affect my F-1 status?

 A: Students must still report their employment information.
 OPT students should follow the same reporting requirements, please see Report (Your POST-OPT/STEM OPT) Employment.